rodrigomahlmeister/web-mahlmeister/content/_index.md

 title: Home
 ---

 Welcome!
-I have a Bachelor's degree in Economics and a Master's degree in Political Science from the [University of Sao Paulo](https://www5.usp.br/), in Brazil.
+I hold a Bachelor's degree in Economics and a Master's degree in Political Science from the [University of Sao Paulo](https://www5.usp.br/), in Brazil.

 I work as Research Assistant for Natalia Bueno ([Emory University](http://polisci.emory.edu/home/)) and as researcher at the [Center for Metropolitan Studies](https://centrodametropole.fflch.usp.br/en) (CEM/Cebrap).